+{\it Numerical results for $N=4$.} First, results for the minimum number of junctions are shown for various values of the surface impedance $Z$.
+In conventional picture of EMW emission from IJJs in in-plane magnetic fields, emission is driven by moving JVs, and the maximum emission is obtained when the distance between JVs coincides with the wavelength of EMW in a junction, which holds for $Z=1$.~\cite{Nonomura08} However, this picture is the case only for in-plane magnetic fields applied to the in-phase state, which is stable only for small $Z$ without external magnetic fields.~\cite{Nonomura09} For $Z \ge 3$, emission from the cavity-resonance mode becomes stronger than that from the driven-JVs mode, and the fundamental mode becomes stronger than higher-harmonic modes.
+Then, only the fundamental mode is considered hereafter.

-Field dependence of the maximum intensity with the optimal bias current for $Z=10$ is shown in Fig.\ \ref{fig1} by circles.
-Two dips in this figure divide the three dynamical states characterized by the structure of gauge-invariant phase difference shown in Fig.\ \ref{fig2}: (a) the $\pi$-phase-kink ($\pi$-PK) state stable without external fields, (b) the Incommensurate-phase-kink (IPK) state in the intermediate field region, and (c) the in-phase state.
+{\it (I) detailed results for $Z=30$.} As a typical value of the surface impedance, $Z=30$ is chosen.
+Maximum emission intensity and corresponding bias current are plotted versus in-plane magnetic field in Fig.\ \ref{fig1}.
+Procedure to obtain this figure is as follows: (1) to fix the in-plane magnetic field, (2) to sweep the bias current and evaluate stationary emission intensity, and (3) to draw the optimal set of stationary values.
+Two dips in this figure divide the three dynamical states characterized by the structure of gauge-invariant phase difference as displayed in Fig.\ \ref{fig2}: (a) the $\pi$-phase-kink ($\pi$-PK) state stable without external magnetic fields, (b) the incommensurate-phase-kink (IPK) state in the intermediate field region, and (c) the in-phase state.